esp-rs/std-training/book/src/03_5_mqtt.md

 ## Setup

 You can find a prepared project skeleton in `intro/mqtt/exercise`.

-Similar to the http exercises you need to configure your WiFi credentials in `cfg.toml`, but here you'll also need to add MQTT server details.
+❗️ Similar to the http exercises you need to configure your WiFi credentials in `cfg.toml`, but here you'll also need to add MQTT server details.
+Check `cfg.toml.example` for required settings.

 ## Support tools & crates